cloudfoundry/cfar-proposals/README.md

 This repository will also serve as a starting place for incoming issues that could potentially need cross cutting team coordination.
 If at the time when a runtime issue is discovered and it is not clear on which component should address the root cause, please use this repository.

-Included in this repository is a runtime proposal template that community members can leverage.
+Included in this repository is an Application Runtime Proposal Template that community members can leverage to help provide consistency in our proposals.

 ### Summary information that should be included in each proposal summary file
 - Date: